Using pg_repack in Managed Service for PostgreSQL

 thepg_repackclient.Warning

-The client and extension versions must match; otherwise, the connection will return this error:
+The client and extension versions must match; otherwise, the connection will terminate with this error:

-ERROR: pg_repack failed with error: program 'pg_repack ...' does not match database library 'pg_repack ...'Depending on your operating system and connected repositories, you can install the client using a package manager, e.g.,
+ERROR: pg_repack failed with error: program 'pg_repack ...' does not match database library 'pg_repack ...'Depending on your operating system and enabled repositories, you can install the client via a package manager, e.g.,

 aptoryum.
-If the required client version is not available in the repositories, build it from the source files yourself.How to build the pg_repack client on Ubuntu 22.04 LTS
+If the required client version is missing from your repositories, you can build it from source.How to build the pg_repack client on Ubuntu 22.04 LTS

 -